ADesprets/TLS/README.md

 This is work in progress as of 21st July 2020 (first version)!!!!

 # Introduction
 This paper is an attempt to explain TLS.
-I have been asked this question many times so want to share my little knowledge on the subject.
 You will find here the basis of better understanding what is behind and the challenges to manage keys.
 This should help you to configure any product when using TLS.
 # Fundamentals
 In this first chapter, I provide the building blocks needed to understand correctly how SSL (/TLS) is working.
 The very good idea around SSL is that the inventors used cryptographic methodology, mitigated risks and took in consideration performance at any steps so at the end SSL was both secured and fast.